eszekely/eszekely.github.io/index.md

 My work lies at the intersection of machine learning, AI, and applied sciences.
 Recently, I worked on ML&AI for patient classification, early disease diagnosis and prognosis at Volv Global, an AI & healthcare startup.
 From 2017 to 2022 I was a senior data scientist at the Swiss Data Science Center, a joint center between EPFL and ETH Zürich, where I worked on various machine learning problems applied to climate science.
 Previously, I was a postdoctoral researcher at the Courant Institute of Mathematical Sciences, New York University, working on machine learning for dynamical systems, time series, and atmosphere ocean science.
 As a postdoctoral researcher at the University of Montpellier and INRIA I worked on anomaly detection in biomedical data with application to cancer and aneurysm detection.
 I obtained my PhD from the University of Geneva on machine learning and pattern recognition.

-**Fields of interest**: machine learning, AI, dynamical systems, causality, applied science
+**Fields of interest**: machine learning, AI, dynamical systems, causal inference, applied science

 **Activities**: [Climate Informatics Conference](https://ci2020.web.ox.ac.uk/) (Steering committee), [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science) (Editor)